cmusatyalab/steeleagle/docs/commander.md

 The current implementation runs in python and is based on [customtkinter](https://github.com/TomSchimansky/CustomTkinter).
 An implementation using [streamlit](https://streamlit.io/) is a work-in-progress.

+Typically we run the commander from a laptop that has mobile broadband from the field where we are launching the drone, but in theory it could be run anywhere as commands are relayed through the backend server over LTE to the drone.

 ## Installation

 The commander can be installed by simply installing the requirements: